 This project will Investigate a low-cost, low-weight, compact size, and reliable monitoring platform.
 This platform will incorporate mmWave radar and machine learning techniques to collect multimodal traffic data at intersections is robust to light and adverse weather conditions.
 The products of this project consist of 1) a prototype of the proposed multimodal traffic, and 3) a demo platform at a road intersection to illustrate the performance in terms of measuring multimodal traffic counts, speeds, and directions.

 Photo: Dr. Siyang Cao

-To mitigate congestion and smooth traffic flow without costly infrastructure improvement or construction, one cost effective way is signal optimization and coordination.
-Traffic signal optimization can significantly reduce the amount of delay, travel time and stops experienced by the drivers, resulting in reduction of fuel consumption and safety enhancement.
-The objectives of this project are: 1) Determine a baseline for Miovision connected signal performance across the network; 2) Optimize Traffic signal timing for intersections equipped with Miovision sensors.
+To mitigate congestion and smooth traffic flow without costly infrastructure improvement or construction, one cost-effective way is signal optimization and coordination.
+Traffic signal optimization can significantly reduce the amount of delay, travel time, and stops experienced by the drivers, resulting in reduction of fuel consumption and safety enhancement.
+The objectives of this project are: 1) Determine a baseline for a vendor's connected signal performance across their network of sensors; 2) Optimize Traffic signal timing for intersections equipped with this vendor's sensors.
 This project will start with Ina Road and Orange Grove Road and determine the percentage performance gain and traveler dollar-value gain based on the signal timing optimization.

 Image Source: University of Arizona

 ADOT has been using ramp metering strategies to actively control the traffic on the freeway network of the Phoenix Metropolitan area.
 This project is aimed at developing an evaluation tool to evaluate three possible strategies for ramp metering.
 Different performance measures are utilized to quantify the impacts of each strategy on the freeway traffic operations and recommendations will be provided to ADOT.